feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might sing "Ya Rayah" when running under the rain and
+#> As an Algerian, you might enjoy singing "Ya Rayah" when running under the rain,
-#> perhaps "Ward El Hob" (The Flower of Love) when thinking of a flower.
+#> and if you were a flower, you might ‘sing’ by opening your petals to drink the
+#> rain.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "4fff4a2c-c240-4f35-a15e-e8f12de15d0c"
+#> [1] "a3b5273f-5fe6-44ad-b650-051e83f4dcfd"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"